TusharElangovan/ChatDB-DSCI551/README.md

    - ChatDB establishes a connection to the specified SQL or MongoDB server.

 2. **Data Interaction:**
-   - Upload data using the `upload_data` module, which accepts files like CSV and maps them to the database schema.
+   - Upload data using the `upload_data` function, which accepts files like CSV and maps them to the database schema.
    - Fetch data using natural language or generated queries.

 3. **Query Generation:**